AfLosada/MISO_NOTES/Arquitectura/Class Diagrams.md

 2. Behavior of the [[object]]
 Classes are linked to [[state]] and behavior in [[O.O.P.]]
 ## [[Abstraction]]
 Classes also represent a certain level of [[abstraction]].
-This level of abstraction depends on the context.
+This level of abstraction depends on the [[context]].
 Guitar example: The class of a guitar for a factory requires simple things like strings, and tuning.
 Meanwhile, the class of a guitar for a repair shop might need the scratches that the guitar has.
 ## [[Encapsulation]]
 In O.O.P., an [[object]] is something that contains both [[state]] and behavior, meaning that it contains data ([[Attributes]]) and instructions ([[Operations]]).
 It encapsulates both, meaning that it shouldn't have [[operations]] or [[attributes]] that are related to each other.
 ## [[Visibility]]